-In a world where nearly every retailer is competing with global retail giant Amazon’s successfully integrated physical-digital model, success relies on matching that company’s ability to monetise behavioural data with data-driven smart recommendations, upselling, and customer-centric experiences.
+In a world where nearly every retailer is competing with global retail giant Amazon’s successfully integrated physical-digital model, success relies on matching that company’s ability to monetize behavioural data with data-driven smart recommendations, upselling, and customer-centric experiences.

 At the same time, retailers must ensure their physical and digital operations work in lockstep to ensure a seamless delivery of products.
-That involves leveraging the data and networks of physical stores and warehouses to optimise same-day or express shipping experiences by keeping inventory as close to the consumer as possible.
+That involves leveraging the data and networks of physical stores and warehouses to optimize same-day or express shipping experiences by keeping inventory as close to the consumer as possible.

 Such innovation is impossible without a comprehensive, data-driven approach to retailing.
 Yet the success of lean distribution models also requires investment in back-end efficiency, which is directly related to the quality of the analytics algorithms that match production and distribution with fluctuating consumer demand.

-By the time a product arrives on the customer’s doorstep, the data related to its purchase, production and delivery will have transited an extensive supply chain ecosystem that will, in turn, have generated even more data – all of which is invaluable in optimising the digital business.
+By the time a product arrives on the customer’s doorstep, the data related to its purchase, production and delivery will have transited an extensive supply chain ecosystem that will, in turn, have generated even more data – all of which is invaluable in optimizing the digital business.

 Gartner has flagged seven key trends that savvy retailers are taking advantage of to reshape their processes using data, including: